Event-based Moving Object Detection and Tracking: Method

 \section{Method}

-Our algorithm derives inspiration from 3D point cloud processing techniques, such as Kinect Fusion~\cite{izadi2011kinectfusion} and KillingFusion~\cite{slavcheva2017killingfusion}, which use warp fields to perform global minimization on point clouds.
+Our algorithm derives inspiration from 3D point cloud processing techniques, such as Kinect Fusion~\cite{izadi2011kinectfusion}, which use warp fields to perform a global minimization on point clouds.
 The algorithm performs global motion compensation of the camera by fitting a 4-parameter motion model to the cloud of events in a small time interval.
-We denote these four parameters, the x-shift, y- shift, expansion, and 2D rotation as $(h_x, h_y, h_z, \theta)$.
-The algorithm then looks for the event clusters which do not conform to the motion model and labels them as separately moving objects, while at the same time fitting the motion model to each of the detected objects.
+These four parameters are the the x-shift, y- shift, expansion, and 2D rotation denoted as $(h_x, h_y, h_z, \theta)$.
+We use two different error functions in the minimization in different stages of the algorithm, which are defined in equations \ref{eq:density} and \ref{eq:time_error_eq}.
+It can be shown that the 4-parameter model is a good approximation for rigid camera motion and fronto-parallel planar scene regions.
+The algorithm then looks for the event clusters which do not conform to the motion model and labels them as separately moving regions, while at the same time fitting the motion model to each of the detected regions.

-In Sec.~\ref{sec_notation}, we describe the notation used in this paper, and in Secs.~\ref{sec_density} and \ref{sec_timestamp} we provide an intuition for the error functions used for motion compensation.
+Sec.~\ref{sec_notation} describes the general notation used in this paper, and Secs.~\ref{sec_density} and \ref{sec_timestamp} provide an intuition for the error functions used for motion compensation.
 The details of the algorithm are described in Sec.~\ref{sec_main_alg} (motion compensation) and \ref{sec_track_alg} (object detection and tracking).